deployKF/website/content/guides/platform/deploykf-gateway.md

 !!! danger "Public Internet"

     You should seriously consider the security implications of exposing the deployKF Gateway to the public internet.
-    Given the nature of ML Platforms, most companies choose to expose the gateway on their private network, and then use a VPN or other secure connection to access it.
+    Given the nature of ML Platforms, most organizations choose to expose the gateway on their private network, and then use a VPN or other secure connection to access it.

 !!! warning "Ingress vs LoadBalancer"